Milk Requirements in the Child Nutrition Programs

 A program operator who offers a milk substitute to a student for disability reasons, and has the Special Meals and/or Accommodations form on file, is required to provide the substitute that is requested by the state licensed healthcare professional (licensed physician, physician assistant, or nurse practitioner).

-If a program operator offers a milk substitute to student for non-disability reasons, and has a Parental Request for a Fluid Milk Substitution form on file, the nondairy beverage must provide the nutrients listed in the following table:
+If a program operator offers a milk substitute to student for non-disability reasons, and has a Parental Request for Fluid Milk Substitution for School-age Children form (SNP-26) on file, the nondairy beverage must provide the nutrients listed in the following table:

 Nutrient | Per one (1) cup (8 ounces) |